 In other words, providers should constantly reassess their situations and decide whether a change of strategy is in order.

-William K. Faber, MD, MHCM, is managing principal and chief medical officer for Lumina Health Partners.
+William K. Faber, MD, MHCM, is former managing principal and chief medical officer for Lumina Health Partners.
 John Malone is principal for Lumina Health Partners.